PORT OF TOLEDO

 Port of Toledo's Wooden Boat Show is an annual event held on the 3rd weekend of August.
 It is a free, family friendly festival that celebrates the historic traditions of wooden boats.
 The event is located at the Port's Marina and Waterfront Park one block from Main Street.

-The 16th Annual Port of Toledo Wooden Boat Show is cancelled due to COVID19 concerns.
+The 17th Annual Port of Toledo Wooden Boat Show is to be determined due to COVID19 restrictions.